 Truth: Creditors, in theory, have no limit to the number of times they can file for bankruptcy.
 However, creditors will have to wait eight years before they can file for Chapter 7 bankruptcy following a previous filing.
 So, the truth is that filing for bankruptcy is a finite process.

 Are you still unsure about Chapter 7 bankruptcy?
-For most debtors, Chapter 7 is the right path, but some find relief through Chapter 13, instead.
+For most people, Chapter 7 is the right path, but some find relief through Chapter 13 instead.
 You may need to learn your legal options to ensure you’re making the right decision.